Office Chair Safety Tips

 Don’t Use Broken Chairs

-If a chair is missing a wheel, armrest, or is “stuck” at one height, the chair is broken.
-Even if the chair seems safe, it could easily tip or break further while someone is sitting in it.
-It is better in the long run to buy a new chair from Bern Boys than repeatedly deal with a dangerous chair.
+If a chair is missing a wheel or armrest, is “stuck” at one height, or sits at an uncomfortable angle, the chair is broken.
+Even if the chair seems safe, it could easily tip or break further with continued use.
+It is better in the long run to buy a new chair than repeatedly deal with a dangerous chair.
+Consider upgrading to a fully functional used chair or a brand new office chair as soon as you can.

 Make Adjustments in the Morning